Industry Standards

 Detective

 Detectives conduct follow-up investigations on crimes, gathering evidence, interviewing witnesses and suspects, and building cases for prosecution.
-While some departments treat Detective as a specialized assignment rather than a distinct rank, many award it as a promotional position with increased pay and responsibility.
+While some departments treat Detective as a specialized assignment rather than a distinct rank, many award it as a promotional position with increased pay and responsibility—not unlike the specialized credentialing required for private investigator badges.

 Typical Responsibilities: